Yuxi0048/GPR_pipe_localization/README.md

 # GPR_pipe_localization

 You can run the initial cells in the demo.ipynb file to evaluate the methods by applying noise at different levels.
-Here's what needs to be done:
+Here's the to-do-list:

 1. Add more annotations in the code.
 2. Clean up the demo file.